UoA-eResearch/cer-documentation/docs/projects/existingVMHandbook/ntr-matlab.md

 ---
 title:  "How to launch an instance with Matlab pre-installed"
 categories: nectar howto
+status: deprecated
 ---

 ## Matlab Images

+!!! bug

+    - is this really up to date?
+    - what contact to share?

 We offer two images with Matlab pre-installed:

 - **UoA-Server2012-MATLAB**: Windows Server 2012, Matlab 2018b
 - **UoA-Ubuntu1604-MATLAB**: Ubuntu Linux 1604, Matlab 2017b